-HIV, the virus that causes AIDS, “acquired immunodeficiency syndrome”1 has become one of the world’s most serious health and development challenges.
+HIV, the virus that causes AIDS, “acquired immunodeficiency syndrome,” has become one of the world’s most serious health and development challenges.
 The first cases were reported in 1981 and today:

-- While new cases have been reported in all regions of the world, approximately 70% are in sub-Saharan Africa.2
+- While new cases have been reported in all regions of the world, approximately two-thirds are in sub-Saharan Africa, with 46% of new cases in Eastern and Southern Africa.2

 - Most people living with HIV or at risk for HIV do not have access to prevention, care, and treatment, and there is still no cure.3

-- HIV primarily affects those in their most productive years; about 38% of new infections are among those under age 25.2
+- HIV primarily affects those in their most productive years; about 35% of new infections are among young people (ages 15-24).2

 - HIV not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

-- Despite these challenges, new global efforts have been mounted to address the epidemic, particularly in the last decade, and there are signs that the epidemic may be changing course.
-The number of people newly infected with HIV and the number of AIDS-related deaths have declined, contributing to the stabilization of the epidemic.
-In addition, the number of people with HIV receiving treatment has increased to 15.8 million as of June 2015, a 2.2 million increase since June 2014.4
+- Despite these challenges, new global efforts have been mounted to address the epidemic and there has been significant progress.
+The number of people newly infected with HIV, especially children, and the number of AIDS-related deaths have declined over the years, and the number of people with HIV receiving treatment increased to 17 million in 2015.2 However, recent data shows that the declines in new infections among adults observed earlier in the epidemic have stalled and incidence is now rising in some areas of the world.4

 Current Global Snapshot